powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 into the parts listed in introduction - called XNEC (cross-border relevant network element with contingency) in the flow decomposition methodology.

-Current implementation of the algorithm allows two algorithm for automatic generation of network elements list :
+Current implementation of the algorithm is based on a XnecProvider interface.
+This interface should provide XNECs in the base case.
+Basic implementations of this interface are available:
+- Set of all branches.
+- Set of branches selected by IDs.
 - Set of all interconnections on the network (i.e. branches which have different country attribute in their source and destination substation).
 - Set of all interconnections on the network with the addition of all branches that have a maximum zonal PTDF greater than 5%.